01 of 14

 The United States' second president, John Adams, was the first to occupy the White House.
 Since then, each presidential family has left its mark on the outdoor living spaces of the executive mansion, whether it's been through planting trees and gardens or adding swimming pools and outdoor sculptures.
 At various times, the White House has had indoor and outdoor swimming pools, a hot tub, reflection pools, fountains, ponds and other water features.

 So, how many pools has the White House had?
-Does... the hot tub installed during the Clinton administration still exist?
+Does the hot tub installed during the Clinton administration still exist?
 Is FDR's indoor therapy pool long-gone?
-And what's this we've heard recently about the Jonas Brothers autographing the wall of a White House pool that also bears other famous signatures?
-This slideshow sets straight a few questions and provides a historical look at the water worlds of the White House, Camp David, and other presidential retreats, along with the people who enjoyed these features and amenities during their stay.Continue to 2 of 12 below.
+This slideshow sets straight a few questions and provides a historical look at the water worlds of the White House, Camp David, and other presidential retreats, along with the people who enjoyed these features and amenities during their stay.Continue to 2 of 14 below.

 Liberty Makes a Splash

 President Gerald and First Lady Betty Ford were the first and only First Family to build an outdoor swimming pool at the White House.
 Ford was athletic and aimed for daily workouts in the pool.
 President Ford and his family (including his dog, Liberty) also enjoyed a dip in the figure-8 pool when at Camp David in Maryland (pictured).Continue to 3 of 14 below.

 President John F. Kennedy's father, Joseph P. Kennedy, commissioned artist Bernard Lamotte to paint this scenic mural on a wall of the swimming pool that was built for President Franklin D. Roosevelt.
 Mirrors adorned the opposite wall of the indoor swimming area, which reflected the mural.
 Kennedy would often go for a swim after lunch.Continue to 4 of 14 below.